mfornace/nupack-docs-dev/sources/design.md

 C7 = TargetComplex([B, C], '.10(10+)10.14', name='C7', bonus=-10.0)
 ```

+!!! note
     Note that a bonus applied to the complex free energy is equivalent to the same bonus applied to every secondary structrue in the complex ensemble.
 The bonus will alter the free energy of the complex in solution, but will not alter the equilibrium pair probabilities within the complex ensemble.

-!!!
-Note
+!!! warning
     The bonus will change the MFE free energy.
 ---